codacy/docs/docs/repositories/pull-requests.md

 !!! info "This section applies to GitHub repositories only"

-If Codacy detects code patterns that have suggested fixes, a **Fix issues** button appears above the issue list.
-Click this button to commit the suggested fixes to the pull request.
+If Codacy detects code patterns with suggested fixes, a **Fix issues** button appears above the issue list.
+Click this button to open a modal with a patch that addresses all resolvable issues.
+Follow the instructions in the modal to apply the patch to the pull request:

+1. Copy the patch content to your clipboard.
+1. Check out the relevant branch in your local repository.
+1. Apply the fixes in your project's root folder, for example with the `pbpaste | patch` command.
+1. Review the changes to confirm that they're correct.
+1. Push the changes to your repository.

 ![Fix issues button](images/issues-fix-issues-button.png)